Mehulcoder/Mehulcoder/README.md

 - :mortar_board: An endless curiosity about cognitive science, learning methodologies, and productivity.
 - 💪 Beyond the screen, I'm dedicated to fitness, nutrition, and decoding the science behind it.
 - :coffee: A cup of coffee is my elixir for focus and a partner in coding marathons.
-- 📸 Through the lens, I bring out the world's hidden rhythms, enhanced by my expertise in Adobe Lightroom.
+- 📸 Through the lens, I bring out the world's hidden rhythms, enhanced by my expertise in Adobe Lightroom and Photoshop.
-- :blue_book: A voracious reader, I immerse myself in the rules of art, philosophy, and the digital universe. :man
+- :blue_book: Immersing myself in the rules of art, philosophy, and the human brain. :man

 ### Let's Connect
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/mehul99)